adjust/dev-docs/docs/react-native/recording/events.md

 ::::{dropdown} Example

-In this example, we measure an event with the token {code}`g3mfiw` whenever a user interacts with a button.
-We create a string variable called code`uniqueId` with the value `5e85484b-1ebc-4141-aab7-25b869e54c49`.
-We then pass this value to the {code}`setTransactionId` method to set the {code}`transactionId` property.
+This example demonstrates how to record an event with the token {{ eventToken }} whenever a user interacts with a button.
+The function sets a `uniqueId` variable with the value {{ uniqueEventId }} and passes it to the `setTransactionId` method to set the `transactionId` property.

 :::{tab-set-code}